-1.4 Three overarching considerations should guide planning and permitting activities related to dredged material management, including disposal at sea, that are in keeping with the intent of the London Protocol and London Convention to protect and preserve the marine environment:
+1.4 Three overarching considerations should guide planning and permitting activities related to dredged material management, including disposal at sea, that are in keeping with the intent of the London Convention and Protocol to protect and preserve the marine environment:

-- .1 Dredged sediment is a resource that should be used for beneficial purposes (as described in paragraphs 3.3 and 3.4) as an alternative to disposal in the ocean, when it is not contrary to the aims of the Convention and Protocol and is environmentally, technically and economically feasible to do so. - .2 Selection of management options for dredged material should be guided by "a comparative risk assessment involving both dumping and the alternatives" (annex 2 of the 1996 Protocol, paragraph 6) to dumping.
-This assessment should compare: the environmental risks; the economic, social and environmental benefits; and the costs for each of the management alternatives under consideration over the short and long term. - .3 Management actions for dredged material should "ensure, as far as practicable, that environmental disturbance and detriment are minimized and the benefits maximized" (annex 2 of the 1996 Protocol, paragraph 17).
+- .1 Dredged sediment is a resource that should be used for beneficial purposes (as described in paragraphs 3.3 and 3.4), as an alternative to disposal in the ocean, when it is not contrary to the aims of the Convention and Protocol, and is environmentally, technically and economically feasible to do so. - .2 Selection of management options for dredged material should be "guided by a comparative risk assessment involving both dumping and the alternatives" to dumping (refer to annex 2, paragraph 6, of the London Protocol).
+This assessment should compare the environmental risks, the economic, social and environmental benefits, and the costs, for each of the management alternatives under consideration over the short and long term. - .3 Management actions for dredged material should "ensure, as far as practicable, that environmental disturbance and detriment are minimized and the benefits maximized" (refer to annex 2, paragraph 17, of the London Protocol).